 I know that Job continued to hope in God for years during his great pains.
 And I’ve read stories of missionaries tortured for their faith who still held hope at the end.

 If these men and women could hope when all seemed lost than so can I.

 So can you.

 But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness.’
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 (2 Corinthians 12:9)

-Tony is a grad student working toward a Master’s of Science in Mathematics at the University of Alabama at Birmingham, and he blogs at The Forge.
+Tony is a grad student working toward a Master’s of Science in Mathematics at the University of Alabama at Birmingham.

 “I struggle with chronic pain and depression.
 I’m just a guy, trying to stay afloat.“